Code of Criminal Procedure of Bangladesh: Chapter 39: Bail

 This chapter outlines the various provisions regarding bail.
 It states that if a person is not involved in a non-bailable offence and is arrested without a warrant, they should be released on bail upon offering bail to the police or court.
 However, if the court or police feels the person can be released on certain conditions without bail, they may release the person on a bond without sureties.

 For non-bailable offences, if the accused is charged with an offence punishable by death or life imprisonment, they will not be granted bail.
 However, children under sixteen, women, or sick or infirm persons may be granted bail by the court.
 At any stage of investigation or trial, if it appears there is not enough evidence against the accused, bail may be granted.
 Before announcing the verdict, if the court believes the accused is not guilty, the person may be released on a bond.
 The High Court Division or Sessions Court can order re-arrest and take back into custody any person released on bail.

 The amount of bond set for bail must be appropriate to the circumstances and not excessive.
-The High Court or Sessions Court may reduce the amount of bail fixed by a police officer or magistrate, or order release on bail.
+The High Court Division or Sessions Court may reduce the amount of bail fixed by a police officer or magistrate, or order release on bail.
 Before granting bail, the accused must execute a bond for a specified amount as determined by the police officer or court.
 If granted bail, the accused must appear at the specified place and time, and remain there until the court directs otherwise.

 After the bond is executed, the accused is released, and if in jail, the court will order their release, and jail authorities must release them upon receiving the order.
 If insufficient sureties are accepted by mistake or fraud, or later become inadequate, the court may order the accused to be arrested and brought before the court to find new sureties.
 If no new surety is found, the accused will be sent to jail.
 If sureties wish to be discharged from their bond, they may apply to the magistrate, who will then order the accused to appear.
 Once the accused appears, the bond will be cancelled.
 If the accused fails to provide new sureties, they will be taken into custody again.